 Ops Agent: Case Study

-We run our content publishing and outreach operations end to end with agents.
+We run Instagram, blog, partner publishing, syndication, and outreach operations end to end with agents.
+Every publish and every email send requires approval in Signal.
 No manual drafting.
-No copying between tools.
-One tap to act, and the rest handles itself.
+One tap to act.

 The Pattern